Deutsche Post AG Annual Shareholders Meeting Transcript

-Nikolaus von Bomhard - Deutsche Post AG - Chairman of Supervisory Board
+Nikolaus von Bomhard - Deutsche Post AG - Independent Chairman of Supervisory Board

-A wonderful good morning to all of you, ladies and gentlemen.
-I hereby open the Annual General Meeting of Deutsche Post AG, and warmly welcome you on my own behalf, on behalf of the Board of Management and my colleagues on the Supervisory Board.
-My name is Nikolaus von Bomhard.
-I was elected Chairman of the Supervisory Board after the last Annual General Meeting.
+Good morning, dear shareholders.
+Ladies and gentlemen, I hereby open the Annual General Meeting of Deutsche Post AG, and warmly welcome you on my own behalf, on behalf of the Board of Management and on behalf of my colleagues on the Supervisory Board.
+My name is Nikolaus von Bomhard, and it is my pleasure as Chairman of the Supervisory Board, to guide you through today's AGM.
+The current situation compels us this year again to hold our AGM as a virtual meeting without our shareholders or their proxies being physically present.
+The proxies appointed by the company are present.
+We expect to be able to meet face-to-face again at next year's AGM and are very much looking forward to it.

-I'm glad to be here today to speak and it is incumbent upon me to lead the AGM in accordance with the articles of association.
-On this wonderful May morning, I would like to wish all of us an inspiring and interesting debate.

-All members of the Board of Management and Supervisory Board are present.
-I would like to welcome Mr. Pearson and Mr. Meyer, as new members of the management board.
-John Pearson became CEO of DHL Express at the beginning of May, and Mr. Meyer at the beginning of April took over the job as CEO of Post & Paket Deutschland.
-I should introduce both of them in greater detail in a minute.
+We are confident that even under current conditions this AGM will provide an opportunity for a lively exchange with you, the shareholders of our company.
+We will respond to all the questions regarding our agenda that have been submitted by our shareholders.
+Shareholders and their proxies may follow the proceedings of the entire AGM via

 Deutsche Post AG Annual Shareholders Meeting Transcript